okeeffed/cheat-sheets/Go/Go-Lang-Overview.md

 }
 ```

 If we create slice with that type as well, then we can use that slice for anything that satisfies the interface.
+This could allow us to slice, append to the slice and use the range to iterate through.